Skip to main content

 Two adults and a child are pictured raking leaves onto a tarp so they can be taken to the street for pickup.

 More importantly, they provided support, levity, perspective, consultations, distractions, and company.
-They've been on board and on call in ways that have been above and beyond.
+They've been on board and on call in ways that have gone above and beyond.
 It's not enough to say we couldn't have done all this without them, because the fact is we wouldn't have done it without them.
-Being closer to family was the driver behind this project, and that's already happening.
-So thanks fam!
-I can't wait to spend even more time with all you.
+Being closer to family was the main driver behind this project.
+We haven't even moved in yet, and that's already happening!

 A group of adults pose for a selfie in the snow during a visit to the Hale Farm Lantern Tour

-And if you're curious about how a snowy sunset looks from the backyard of the Akron almost-mansion, we can thank a family member for this lovely picture.
+And if you're curious about how a snowy sunset looks from the backyard of the Akron almost-mansion, we can thank a family member for this gorgeous picture.

 The sun setting across the Cuyahoga Valley is pictured through trees on a snowy day.